 - Scenes, Signs and People

 Note: sometimes the available budget doesn’t allow for all the parts needed for a particular stage to be acquired at once.
 In which case I try to get the parts vital to a stage and follow up with the other parts later.
-In the case of track for example, I’d get the track parts that will be connected to the electrics and point motors done and drop in the remainder later as possible.
-This isn’t ideal but it’s necessary sometimes.
+In the case of track, for example, I’d get the track parts that will be connected to the electrics and point motors done and drop in the remainder when possible.
+This isn’t ideal, it goes against a lesson a I learnt a long time ago – but it’s necessary sometimes.

 What you do and in what sequence is a personal choice, the above steps and sequence is just my preference.
 Some people prefer to put the track and electrics down first for example.
 But the important thing is to have a plan as this focuses your effort and as you can the layout develop and come alive.

 Follow these step, keep focused and don’t get demotivated or lost.
 Model railways can be a lifelong hobby but like anything that takes time and is worth doing it takes effort so keep at it.
 In a few years, your railway will be a triumph not tragedy.